Rep. Louie Gohmert tests positive for coronavirus before planning to fly with Trump to Texas

 National Security Adviser Robert O’Brien tested positive for coronavirus this week, becoming the highest-ranking administration member to contract the disease.

 Other reps who have contracted the virus include Reps.
-Mario Diaz Balart, R-Fla., Morgan Griffith, R-Va., Ben McAdams, D-Utah, and Sen. Rand Paul, R-Tenn.
+Mario Diaz Balart, R-Fla., Morgan Griffith, R-Va., Ben McAdams, D-Utah, and Sen. Rand Paul, R-Ky.

-Fox News' John Roberts and David Spunt contributed to this report.
+Fox News' John Roberts, Chad Pergram and David Spunt contributed to this report.